amorcar/gcs/README.md

-# Great Crasher Station
+# GCS
-A ground control station for monitorizing failed drone flights
+A ground control station for configuring and monitorizing drone flights

 - [ ] ~~Vue frontend feeded by a python application communcated via zerorpc, as common http api calls are unefficient for inter-process communication.~~